dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 * Focus on business logic and not the event resource implementation

 For more info on bindings, read [this overview]({{<ref bindings-overview.md>}}).

-## Example:

-The below code example loosely describes an application that processes orders.
-In the example, there is an order processing service which has a Dapr sidecar.
-The checkout service uses Dapr to trigger the application via an input binding.

 <img src="/images/building-block-input-binding-example.png" width=1000 alt="Diagram showing bindings of example service">